helenebm98/EAM-AX7-TEST1703/07_Requests.md

 5. Select **Customer account**, **Functional location**, **Object**, or a combination, as required.
 It is possible to create a request without selecting an object.
 Then the object is added to the request later.
 If the worker who is logged in to Dynamics 365 for Finance and Operations is related to a resource, which is related to an object, the **Object** field is automatically filled out.
 ###### NOTE
 If the selected object already has requests attached to it, an info message is shown at the top of the **Create request** drop-down dialog, showing the request ID of an existing request as well as an **Open** button that you can click to open that request.
 If the object is covered by a warranty or contract agreement, an info message is also shown.
 When you select an object, two or three tabs are available: The **My objects** tab contains objects related to the functional locations to which you (the worker who is logged on the system) may be allocated.
-If no functional locations are set up on a worker in ///"Workers", the **My objects** tab will not be visible.
+If no functional locations are set up on a worker in [Workers and Worker Groups](06_Objects.md#workers-and-worker-groups), the **My objects** tab will not be visible.
 The **Active objects** tab contains a list of all objects with object stage "Active".
 The **Object view** tab displays a tree view of functional locations and objects installed on those locations.

 6. Select a priority regarding the urgency of the request in the **Priority** field.
 7. If you have selected an object, you can create a fault registration by selecting fault data in the **Fault symptom**, **Fault area**, and **Fault type** fields.